'Every family has different challenges': Why China’s latest policies to raise birth rate could fall short

 But despite these efforts and policies, many Chinese women still remain sceptical about switching life priorities.

-Ms Ya Nan, a working and married 29-year-old from Hangzhou, has grown increasingly frustrated with societal expectations.
+Wanting to be known as Ms A, this working and married 29-year-old from Hangzhou has grown increasingly frustrated with societal expectations.
 “To me, marriage is simply marriage and it’s for love.
 It might not have anything to do with having children,” she told CNA.

 “If I want to have kids, I will.
 If I don’t, I won’t.
 I don’t pay attention to policies, only to what I truly feel,” she said.
 “Just because I now have the legal right to bear children doesn’t mean that’s my purpose.”